sindhupr11/socket-programming/README.md

 My first networks assignment in college was to implement something using sockets.

 I made a simple case converter.
 My teacher was underwhelmed.

-So I made a chat application and a voting application.
+So I made a chat application and a voting application too.

+I hope she likes it!